HorizenOfficial/nodetracker/README.md

 Follow any instructions shown on the console.
 Rerun setup if needed: it will remember your previous values.
 Use Ctrl-c to break out of the app.

 **NOTE:**  There should only be 1 instance of the tracking app running at a time.
-It is also best to wait to start the tracker until the blockchain is fully synced.

 ### Check the node on the Tracking Server
-Check your node on one of the tracking servers using the Nodes>All Nodes page or the Nodes>My Nodes page.
+Check your node on one of the tracking servers using the 'Nodes>All Nodes' page or the 'Nodes>My Nodes' page (after generating an API key).
   * Secure Nodes - https://securenodes.zensystem.io
   * Super Nodes - https://supernodes.zensystem.io

-For any issues or help with a node, submit a ticket to [Support](https://support.zencash.com)
+For any issues or help with a node, submit a ticket to [Support](https://support.horizen.global)

-For community support, ask questions in the ZenCash Discord #securenodes channel.
+For community support, ask questions in the Horizen Discord [#node_tech_support](https://discordapp.com/invite/Hu5mQxR) channel.

 Instructions on installing a monitoring tool like nodemon or PM2 may be found separately.
+The suggested monitoring method is in the Installation Guide